-The Department is specifically charged with the professional preparation of teachers, human service providers, counselors, supervisors and administrators.
-Through its certification and licensure programs, the Department combines theory with practical experience in school and community settings to help improve the quality of the lives of others.
+The Department is specifically charged with preparing teachers, counselors and human service providers to be ethical leaders in their professions.
+Through its certification and licensure programs, the Department combines theory and research with practical experience in school and community settings to help improve the quality of the lives of others.

-In fulfilling this charge, the Department is aware of its obligation to collaborate with the greater community which it serves.
-A sensitivity to persons as individuals and as members of a variety of communities, a commitment to effect social justice, the cultivation of intellect, and a willingness to serve—are the expected characteristics of each graduate of the Department.
-These personal qualities are inextricably connected to the graduates' professional identity and development.
+In fulfilling this charge, the Department is aware of its obligation to collaborate with the greater community that it serves.
+A sensitivity to persons as unique individuals and as members of a variety of communities, a commitment to effect social justice, a passion for intellectual curiosity, and a dedication to service are the expected characteristics of each Department graduate.
+These personal qualities are inextricably connected to our graduates' professional identity and development.